albertngo1/phasebook/README.md

 ## Features and Implementation

-  - Creating a user and logging in
+  The app contains the following features:
+  * User login/creation
+  * Creating/editing/deleting posts
+  * Commenting
+  * Likes
+  * Friending
+  * Search
+  * Newsfeed
+  * User show page

 ### User Authentication

-  - The app utilizes a backend and frontend authentication protocol
+  - The app utilizes a custom-made backend and frontend authentication protocol to allow permissive activities on the app.

   - Creating posts (text and image)